woodRock/fishy-business/docs/source/literature.rst

 tran2019genetic
 ---------------
+Genetic programming for multiple-feature construction on high-dimensional classification.

+(Tran 2019) propose multiple multi-tree GP methods for multi-class classification problems, including multi class-indepdent feature construction (MCIFC).

+Notes:
     * Genetic programming for multiple-feature construction on high-dimensional Classification Data
     * This paper includes an example of Multi-tree GP.
-    * I can apply Multi-tree GP for a one-vs-all multi-class classification problem.
+    * I have apply Multi-tree GP for a one-vs-all multi-class classification problem.

+Related:
+    * See proposal for preliminary work section, MCIFC is used.

 tegmark2020aifeynman
 --------------------